 Some children have mild plagiocephaly while others can have severe cranial distortions.
 Plagiocephaly only becomes a concern when there are gross asymmetries in the child’s head.
 In the article that follows we would like to discuss the underlying causes of plagiocephaly and then offer some tips that newborn parents can use to avoid having a child with plagiocephaly.

 Also, if you have a child with severe plagiocephaly we would like to offer some ideas that may help your child recover from its underlying cause.
 We hope that this article, what is plagiocephaly, helps those in need and looking for natural health care solutions.

 Plagiocephaly Symptoms- What is Plagiocephaly

-Plagiocephaly symptoms are exhibited by a flat head, flat back right side of head or flat left back side of head.
+Plagiocephaly symptoms are exhibited by a flat head, flat back right side of the head or flat left backside of the head.

 Types of Plagiocephaly-What is Plagiocephaly?

 Some plagiocephaly is the result of a persistent sleeping posture.
 In the first two months of life, the average infant spends 18 hours a day sleeping.
 While sleeping on the back has decreased the SIDS rate it has increased the incidents of plagiocephaly.

 In deformation plagiocephaly infants can exhibit the following symptoms: